 The unit ships with everything needed to mount it to your bike.

-The cables are plenty long enough to fit a variety of bike styles, however some users note they might be a little too long unless you’ve got a lot of fairing or boxes to hide extra cable behind.
+The cables are plenty long enough to fit a variety of bike styles; however, some users note they might be a little too long unless you’ve got a lot of fairing or boxes to hide the extra cable behind.

 Motowolf Waterproof Motorcycle Recorder

-Motowolf’s setup is designed to be hardwired to your ignition or to a USB port.
+Motowolf’s setup is designed to be hardwired to your ignition or a USB port.